 (+) If your child prefers to write, you can have them use the cut-out words as a guide for some copywork as they write the terms in the boxes.

 Activity 3: Finally, bring what they’ve learned to life by going on a leaf hunt in your yard or neighborhood.
-Collect a few leaves and encourage your child to draw them in a nature journal.
+Bring along this scavenger hunt printable.
+Mark off any leaves you find in your area.
+Next, collect a few leaves and encourage your child to draw them in a nature journal.
 (Not sure how to start a nature journal?
 Click here!)
 If you purchased Nature Anatomy, see if you can work together to identify the leaves you find.
 Let your child label their drawings, or you can scribe for them.

 Read Up in The Leaves, a true story of a boy who built tree houses in Central Park.
 Ask your child what kind of tree house they would design (and let them draw it if that interests them).